Core

 A

-with independent replicates (possibly with differing spatial locations) stored as subgraphs using the functionbatch
+, where independent replicates (possibly with differing spatial locations) are stored as subgraphs.
+See the helper functionspatialgraph()

 Estimators

-Several classes cater for the estimation of marginal posterior quantiles, based on the quantile loss function (see quantileloss()
+is used for constructing neural Bayes estimators under general, user-defined loss functions.
+Several specialised types cater for the estimation of posterior quantiles based on the quantile loss function: see IntervalEstimator

-for estimating marginal posterior quantiles for a fixed set of probability levels, and QuantileEstimatorContinuous
+for estimating posterior quantiles for a fixed set of probability levels.

 NeuralEstimators.NeuralEstimator